RNA-FRETools/MASH-FRET/docs/video-processing/functionalities/set-export-options.md

 ## QUB-compatible

-Export single molecule intensity-time traces to one common ASCII file importable to the external software QUB (available [here](https://qub.mandelics.com/)).
+Writes single molecule intensity-time traces to one common ASCII file importable to the external software QUB (available [here](https://qub.mandelics.com/)).

 See